Get the facts before you buy life insurance with uSwitch

 - Don’t buy joint life insurance if you don’t need to.
 It used to be the case that it was significantly cheaper to take out a joint life insurance policy with your partner.
 However in some cases this is no longer true, so it may be worth looking into two separate policies.
 This way, if one policyholder dies, the other policyholder can keep their policy.
 Effectively, this means that you get double the cover for your money.

-Do I need life insurance to get a mortgage?
+Which life insurance do I need to get a mortgage?

 While life insurance is not a legal requirement for a mortgage, in the same way that car insurance is needed before driving a car, many lenders will not let you borrow without it.